 Elevated water tables may increase the runoff portion of outflow from fields.
 Consider conservation measures that control sediment loss and associated agrichemical discharge to waterways.

-When using this practice for reduction of pesticide loading or rodent control, apply pesticide in accordance with NRCS CPS Integrated Pest Management (IPM) (Code 595).
+When using this practice for reduction of pesticide loading or rodent control, apply pesticide in accordance with Iowa NRCS CPS Integrated Pest Management (IPM) (Code 595).

 If wildlife habitat is a resource concern, design the system so that during the noncropped season, the managed elevation of the drainage outlet is consistent with the habitat management plan for the targeted species.